 Family stress is often influenced or moderated by parental stress.
-As such, it is important that parents take action to manage the amount of stress the family is experiencing.
-There are a couple strategies or responses that parents can use to moderate family stress.
+It is important that parents take action to manage the amount of stress the family is experiencing.
+There are strategies that parents can use to moderate family stress.

 These are the specific efforts that parents use to manage a stressor or crisis event.
 Coping strategies may be healthy or unhealthy, but either way are used as ways to cope with stress.
 Strategies include:

-- Taking direct actions like acquiring resources, learning new skills, and asking for assistance.
+- Taking direct actions like acquiring resources, learning new skills, and asking for help.

 - Altering one’s interpretation by reframing the circumstance (viewing it differently).

 - Managing one’s emotions through social support or substance use.

 This is the ability of parents or other family members to recover from stress and crisis.
 Recovery may occur by either eliminating or reducing stress.
 It may occur through the family’s ability to adjust to the new circumstance.
 This allows the family to return to their regular patterns and regain stability.

 Why is my family so stressed?

 Within the family system, stress is defined as pressure or tension that leads to change.
 Family crisis or stress is the result of the interaction of three factors:

 - The meaning or definition that the family assigns the stressor.